 As I had a lot of work to do and the hotel WiFi obviously didn’t work properly, I needed a new Tanzania sim card desperately.
 There was a nearby Airtel shop that was still open and as Tanzania sim cards are very cheap I was about to buy an Airtel sim card ‘quickly’.

-I should have known… nothing is done quickly in Africa and after the whole process of 15 minutes, the girl said: ‘sorry, the Airtel system is down, come back tomorrow’!
+I should have known… nothing is done quickly in Tanzania and after the whole process of 15 minutes, the girl said: ‘sorry, the Airtel system is down, come back tomorrow’!
 NO OPTION!
 So I ran to the Tigo store, that was about to close, but luckily they could help me.

 Within 10 minutes it was actually fixed.
 Passport copy, finger print, data packages, etc. And so did I roam on the Tigo network the last days I spent in Tanzania before I crossed the border into Uganda.